mavusi/csquicksnips/README.md

 This will generate your entire API controller for you, ready for dependency injection.

+## what's new in v1.3.0
+- `snip-bootstrap-login` Generates a Bootstrap login form
+- `snip-bootstrap-nav` Generates a Bootstrap nav template
+- `snip-bootstrap-card` Generates a sample Bootstrap card

 ## what's new in v1.2.6
 - `snip-kubernetes-nodeport` Kubernetes NodePort definition
 - `snip-kubernetes-clusterip`Kubernetes ClusterIP definition